Abdizhamil Nurpeisov: The Blood and Sweat

 In such moments of the trilogy there is so little national background, thoughts rise to the common human level.
 At this point, one can realize that no matter how much mankind lived, it didn't reach the real essence of life, did not understand the mystery of God's ways.

 The character of the Soviet atheistic period of The Blood and Sweat doesn't often recall God.
 For some reasons he doesn't call to read and understand Koran and God's way.
 God's name is not mentioned, but it presents.
 It is given overtones.
 Tanirbergen often directs his gaze to the sky.
 In the Turkic world, the sky, blueness and Tengri are the concepts of equal value.

 When the inner monologue doesn't have enough time to comprehend all the past, the present horrors superimpose one upon the other.
 Tanirbergen recalls the time when they attacked a Turkmen village.
 One of the wives of Turkmen suddenly stopped crying and said: "You has deprived me of my only son and forced to look at the ground in the old age.
 Let God will punish you!"
 These words were repeated as by echo tormenting heart.
 And the nature seemed to turn away from him and turned into a symbolic image, which does not care of anything.

 "The dark deep world suddenly turned red."
 He thinks it's a fire.
 He can see his brother who studied running to the fire, "Oh, poor thing ... stupid poor thing!
 Will a man of a sound mind fight a fire going at it?
 Ha-ha-ha!"
 He comes to life again before his mind faded.
 Tanirbergen erected his body once again looking at the sky.
 Disappointed in the ground, he now believes all his hope to the heaven.

 "Tanirbergen has suffocated.
 It can't be that even the sky was unfair.
 "It's fair, fair, fair"—he wanted to cry, proclaiming throughout the deceitful world the truth just opened to him.

 Nurpeisov's novel is valuable for its integrity of the national character.
 Describing the popular movement of 1916–1918's by terms of socio-psychological method, based on the developing of inner monologues the novel became a true epic of that period of time.
 In due course there were those who put the genre of the novel The Blood and Sweat against the epic genre.
 "The internal high-stakes drama breaking the outer shell, leads to value acquisition."
 Therefore, this is a novel of the "pure blood".

 A. Nurpeisov as a publicist

 A. Nurpeisov worked a lot in the field of literary translation, art journalism, essays and criticism.
-He translated into the Kazakh language writings by Anton Chekhov, Maxim Gorky, and Nazim Hikmet.
+He translated into the Kazakh language writings by Anton Chekhov, Maxim Gorky, and Nâzım Hikmet.

 In 1972 a set of writer's literary criticisms and essays "Reflection" ("Толғау") was published.
 Later it was enlarged under the title "The heart was full of songs".
 In 1996, the new articles, sketches and essays were included into the book "Raising up our holy" ("Қasietіңdіқadіrle").